Self Employed Mortgage - How to Improve your Chances of Getting One in 2022

-Get a bigger deposit
+4. Get a bigger deposit

 What type of self employed income can I use for a mortgage?

 - Freelancer - Similar to a sole trader, but you likely work for different companies perhaps with longer contracts.
-If so, proving future contracts and arrangements could be great for your application.
+If so, proving future contracts and arrangements could be great for your mortgage application.

-If you are considering changing the structure of your self employed income (for example, if you’re a sole trader looking to incorporate a limited company) then you should consider waiting until after you have applied for a mortgage.
+If you are considering changing the structure of your self employed income (for example, you’re a sole trader looking to incorporate a limited company) then you should consider waiting until after you have applied for a mortgage.

-Particularly in the current market, some properties are being snapped up incredibly quickly, so you don’t want your mortgage application to slow you down.
+Particularly in the current market, we've found that properties are being snapped up incredibly quickly so you don’t want your mortgage application to slow you down.

 Here’s a list of the essentials to get together before you make your application: